CiiDub/scripting_tricks/readme.md

 	`cd '/projects/root/dir/'; PWD`
 	`cd < You might want to save. >; PWD`
 	This one finds your working directory and uses it as the input for the `cd` command, followed by `PWD` to display the directory.
 		- If your using BBEdits persistent Unix Worksheet `PWD` will be the current working directory.
 The default is your home directory.
-The path to `PDW` will be selected so it can be changed easily
+The path to `PDW` will be selected so it can be changed easily.
 		- If your working in a BBEdit project the `PWD` is the projects root directory.
 		- If you are using a good ol' Shell Worksheet it's parent directory is the PWD.
 If the Worksheet isn’t saved it will remind you to save and let you type something in.